Umar Sadiq: Real Sociedad

 On 1 September 2022, Sadiq signed a contract with Real Sociedad until the end of the 2027–28 season.
 Only two days later Sadiq scored first goal on his debut in a 1–1 home draw against Atlético Madrid.
 On 8 September, Sadiq played 46 minutes at Old Trafford in a 0–1 victory over Manchester United.
 Three days later, during Real Sociedad's La Liga fixture against Getafe, Sadiq suffered an Anterior cruciate ligament injury and was later ruled out of the season after undergoing surgery.

 At the start of the 2023–24 La Liga campaign, Sadiq returned to the pitch as Real Sociedad held Girona to a 1–1 draw.
 The Nigerian international came on as a substitute for Mikel Oyarzabal in the 74th minute.
 Sadiq came off the bench in the 72nd minute, again replacing Oyarzabal, against Inter Milan for his UEFA Champions League debut.
 On 26 November 2023, Sadiq scored his first goal of the season in a 2–1 win over Sevilla.

 Loan to Valencia

 On 4 January 2025, Valencia announced that they had reached an agreement with Real Sociedad to sign Sadiq on loan until 30 June 2025.

+Valencia

+On 8 January 2026, Sadiq re-joined Valencia on a permanent deal until June 2028.